How to Protect Your Business From Credit Card Fraud

-This is the most important piece of advice we can give, which is why we listed it first.
+This is the most important piece of advice we can offer, which is why we listed it first.

 The best way to protect your business from credit card fraud is to work with a mainstream payment processor that offers a suite of fraud protection and resolution tools.
-These services will do most of the work of detecting and canceling fraudulent transactions.
+These services will do most of the work of detecting and canceling fraudulent transactions for you.

 Which processor do we recommend?
 There’s no contest.
-We think Stripe is the best payment processor, partly due to its powerful fraud protection tools.
-Since our plugin, WP Simple Pay, integrates with your Stripe account, using WP Simple Pay means you get Stripe’s built-in protection.
+We believe Stripe is the best payment processor, partly because of its powerful fraud protection tools.

 Here’s what it looks like when Stripe spots a payment with a high fraud risk.

 Each piece of information you request from your customers is one more piece of information a fraudster would need to acquire.
 Just like longer passwords make your accounts more secure, more information makes it harder for malicious people to fake identities.